Our response to the growing concern surrounding the novel coronavirus and the COVID-19 illness it causes.

 Let us then act redemptively, creating restoration and flourishing through our sacrifice, finding alternatives for worshiping God and fellowshipping together that puts the needs of others—especially the most vulnerable—ahead of our own (Phil 2.3-4).
 Let us not give up encouraging and supporting one another, serving one another and our community, and proclaiming the trust we have in God through our words and actions.

 Let’s take care of one another during this time.
 If you belong to a small group this is the time to lean on each other.
 If you don’t belong to a small group, reach out to friends.
 Ask your neighbors if there is any way you can help them—buying and delivering groceries, watching kids, making meals.
 When this passes, what stories will we have to tell of caring for one another?
 What will our neighbors remember of us?
 This situation will pass, but we are aiming to take measures that allow us to be good neighbors, responsible parents and children, and faithful friends at this time.
 Let’s join together in it.

 As always, don’t hesitate to reach out with any questions or concerns you might have.

-While the likelihood of getting the virus remains low for residents of the US, there is no reason not to exercise caution at this time.
+While the likelihood of getting the virus remains low, there is no reason not to exercise caution at this time.
 Churches in some places, like at Jacob’s Well, have suspended public worship services and other activities.

 As we navigate this pandemic together, we are suggesting the following precautions: